5 steps you can take now to avoid tax filing headaches

 Rising Inflation Got You Down?
 Try These 5 Tips to Save More on Everyday Expenses

-Consumer prices continue to climb at the fastest pace indecades.
-As noted in Cetera Investment Management’s 2022 Outlook, supply chain disruptions are a leading cause of rising inflation, along with disruptions in the labor markets, which is creating competition for employers to hire candidates and driving up salaries and wages.
-Rising labor costs factor into production costs and ultimately result in higher prices for consumers.1 While inflation impacts everyone, it’s most acutely felt by those living on a fixed income, including many retirees.
+Over the past couple years prices have climb at the fastest pace in decades.
+While inflation impacts everyone, it’s most acutely felt by those living on a fixed income, including many retirees.
 Below are five tips to help you close the gap between rising prices and your budget.

 This information was written by KRW Creative Concepts, a non-affiliate of the broker-dealer.